pascallaliberte/sharpen.page/ten.md

 image: /assets/images/ten-articles-on-buyer-psychology-ten-weeks.jpg
 ---

-Hi, I'm Pascal Laliberté, and I'm here to help _you, fellow software devs_, **develop an intuition on what goes on inside the mind of a buyer**.
+Hi, I'm Pascal Laliberté, and I'm here to help _you, founders and product managers_, **develop an intuition on what goes on inside the mind of a buyer**.
 {: .intro }

 ---